SNaveenMathew/ml_book/introduction.md

 2. Opinions can be wrong, but carefully tested hypotheses are scientific.
 Any form of dissent requires strong evidence and should be expressed in a way that either exploits uncertainties in law or does what's deemed lawful.
 Also, [ignorantia juris non excusat](https://en.wikipedia.org/wiki/Ignorantia_juris_non_excusat)
 3. Despite the 'wannabe' nature of majority of the individuals, society does not support whistleblowers and dissenters.
 This should not be shocking because upholding age-old practices is not always wrong; also people who go against those practices may be wrong

+**Note:** The approach is summarized in [this](http://image.slidesharecdn.com/radicalinnovationfinal-140328064741-phpapp02/95/radical-rules-for-radical-innovation-29-638.jpg?cb=1406816127&fbclid=IwAR2wg4ZOJYvlaeB1qWcB7ykjLxSjzjI99Jy8IEOsFITchBroQPee2ONo7EQ) image.
+This is not my original content.
+I hope the right people were acknowledged.

 ## Tru(uuuuu...)th about modern data scientists

 I consider this section a 'fall from grace' because we are transitioning instantaneously from incredible science (repeatability, reproducibility, predictive power, etc.) to a highly subjective topic: emotions.